 Unlike traditional conferences, participant-driven and participation-rich peer conferences have a conference arc with three essential components: Beginning, Middle, and End.
 This arc creates a seamless conference flow where each phase builds on what has come before.

 Participant-driven and participation-rich peer conference designs improve on traditional events.
 They don’t treat openings and closings as necessary evils but as critical components of the meeting design.

 Let’s examine each phase of the peer conference arc in more detail.

 Healthcare professionals want participant-driven events.
 75% of healthcare professionals want to have input into the content of meetings they attend.
 Yet 36% have never been asked to provide input into any agenda or program.
 These disconcerting statistics are two of the research findings in a February 2016 report The Future of Meetings [free download] commissioned by Ashfield Meetings and Events.

-Though healthcare meetings were ranked just behind professional journals (92%) as the second most popular (87%) regular channel for learning, the survey of 237 healthcare professionals from 11 countries across the Americas, Asia, and Europe found “nearly 40 per cent of those interviewed have not had a positive delegate experience at the meetings they have attended.”
+Healthcare meetings ranked just behind professional journals (92%) as the second most popular (87%) regular channel for learning.
+But the survey of 237 healthcare professionals from 11 countries across the Americas, Asia, and Europe found “nearly 40 per cent of those interviewed have not had a positive delegate experience at the meetings they have attended.”